the following post contains affiliate links. this means I receive a small commission if you buy through these links.

 When we bought this house two years ago, we were pumped to find that the entire downstairs already had hardwood.
 We didn’t realize, until after we’d moved in, that they were pretty badly beaten.
 This home had been used as a rental for some time and they seemed to be a little neglected.
 Adding to the trouble is that we’ve been remodeling every weekend since we moved in, which can be a doozy on floors.
 They were definitely in need of some love.

-So today, I’m showing you how I spruced up our 20-year-old engineered hardwoods so they shine like new - without completely refinishing them.
-Plus, I’m including a natural cleaning recipe that will make your floors shine without harming the finish or giving you that “cloud” effect.
+So today, I’m showing you how I spruced up our 20-year-old engineered hardwoods so they shine like new – without completely refinishing them.
+I’m also showing you how to make hardwood floors shine with a natural cleaning recipe won’t harm the finish or give you that “cloud” streak effect.